blueberryhub92/Spelling-correction-of-short-German-queries-by-means-of-phonetic-similarity-search/README.md

 Google_Docs_Error_List.txt contains the error list including the suggestions made by Google Docs.

 Hunspell_Error_List.txt contains the error list including the suggestions made by Hunspell.

+Results.txt contain the results that were encountered given different settings.